-Cooley, William E. Formerly, Winton Hill Technical Center, Proctor and Gamble Company, Cincinnati, Ohio.
+Cooley, William E. Retired, Winton Hill Technical Center, Proctor and Gamble Company, Cincinnati, Ohio.

 Hausinger, Robert P. Department of Microbiology, Michigan State University, East Lansing, Michigan.